 Ayia Napa, Cyprus

 Costa Teguise, Lanzarote, Canary Islands

 Cyprus offers the perfect mix of historical and cultural attractions with outstanding natural scenery, making it a fantastic all-round holiday destination.
 When you book flights to Cyprus, you will need to decide whether you want to travel to Paphos or Larnaca, with each of these cities being served by different airports.
 Flights to Cyprus take a similar amount of time whether you're travelling to Paphos or Larnaca, with the journey from London to Paphos taking around four hours and 15 minutes, while the trip from London to Larnaca lasts for approximately four hours and 25 minutes.
 It takes roughly an extra 15 to 20 minutes for either journey if you depart from airports located in the north.

-Cyprus has a great combination of historical sights, superb beaches, scenic mountains, and cosmopolitan resorts.
+Cyprus has a great combination of historical sights, superb beaches, scenic mountains, and cosmopolitan resorts with plenty of hotels for a Cyprus all inclusive holiday.
 Whether you're a history buff and want a holiday walking around the Tombs of the Kings or Kolossi Castle or just want to escape to the sun for a week or two, Cyprus will not disappoint.